kadena-io/marmalade/pact/marmalade.md

 # Marmalade V2

 ### Marmalade Ledger

 The main contract in Marmalade is `marmalade.ledger`.
 This contract stores the token information, token's accounts, and the policies associated with it.
 The main functions, `create-token`, `mint`, `burn`, `transfer`, `sale`.
-Token policies can customize to allow one/both/none of `transfer` and `sale` as a way of transferring. `transfer` allows a direct transfer, and `sale` allows escrowed transfer with timeout.
+Token policies can customise to allow one/both/none of `transfer` and `sale` as a way of transferring. `transfer` allows a direct transfer, and `sale` allows escrowed transfer with timeout.

 ### Policy manager